cloud-agnost/agnost-gitops-docs/src/content/docs/set-up/installation.md

 Agnost has its own [Helm chart](https://github.com/cloud-agnost/agnost-gitops-charts) to install it on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 This chart installs the following components together with Agnost software:

-- **MongoDB** to store Agnost configuration, your container definitions and git repository settings
+- **MongoDB** to store Agnost configuration, your container definitions, and git repository settings
 - **Redis** to use as a cache to speed up data retrieval and authentication
-- **MinIO** to store data on S3 compatible buckets
+- **MinIO** to store data on S3-compatible buckets
 - **Registry** to store container images and other data in an OCI Registry
 - **Tekton Pipelines** as CD pipeline to build, push, and deploy your applications.
-- **NGINX Ingress Controller** to use as Ingress controller.
+- **NGINX Ingress Controller** to use as Ingress Controller.
 You can skip installing this if you already have `ingress-nginx` running in the cluster.
 However, you need to specify the existing ingress controller installation namespace in helm values.yaml file.
 See [NGINX Ingress Controller troubleshooting](#ingress-nginx) section for more details.
 - **Cert Manager** to generate TLS certificates for your domain.
-You can skip installing this if you already have `cert-manager` running in the cluster.
+You can skip installing this if you already have a `cert-manager` running in the cluster.
 However, you need to overwrite several default values in values.yaml file.
 See [Cert Manager troubleshooting](#cert-manager) section for more details.

 ## Requirements

 To install and run Agnost on your Kubernetes cluster, you need and up an running Kubernetes cluster.
 We highly recommend at least 4CPUs and 8GB of memory for the cluster.
 As you add more containers and connect your repositories, you may need more resources to build, deploy and run your applications.

-Please make sure that you have also installed [Helm](https://helm.sh/docs/intro/install/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool if not already.
+Please make sure that you have also installed [Helm](https://helm.sh/docs/intro/install/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tools if not already.

 ## Get Agnost Chart
 The first step is to add the Agnost Helm repository to your local Helm client.
 You can do this by running the following command: